VOLTTRON/volttron/README.md

 python volttron/utils/rmq_mgmt.py single
 ```

-This creates a new virtual host “volttron” and creates ssl certificates needed for this volttron instance.
-These certificates get created under the sub directory certificates in your volttron home.
+This creates a new virtual host “volttron” and creates ssl certificates needed for this VOLTTRON instance.
+These certificates get created under the sub directory "certificates" in your VOLTTRON home (typically in ~/.volttron).
 It then creates the main VIP exchange named "volttron" to route message between platform and agents and alternate exchange to capture unrouteable messages.

-This script prompt for multiple information from the user regarding the volttron instance for which we are configuring rabbitmq.
-For each volttron instance there a single instance-ca certificate is created.
-All volttron instances that need to work together in a federation/shovel setup needs to have a instance-ca certificate signed by the same root CA.  A single volttron instance can create a self signed root ca. Instance-ca for all volttron instances should be generated in this volttron instance and should be scp-ed into the other instance.
+This script prompt for multiple information from the user regarding the VOLTTRON instance for which we are configuring rabbitmq.
+For each VOLTTRON instance there a single instance-ca certificate is created.
+All VOLTTRON instances that need to work together in a federation/shovel setup needs to have a instance-ca certificate signed by the same root CA.  A single VOLTTRON instance can create a self signed root ca. Instance-ca for all VOLTTRON instances should be generated in this VOLTTRON instance and should be scp-ed into the other instance.

-Following is the example inputs for rmq_mgmt.py single command for volttron instance that has root CA.
+Following is the example inputs for rmq_mgmt.py single command for VOLTTRON instance that has root CA.
 ```sh
 python volttron/utils/rmq_mgmt.py single
 Your VOLTTRON_HOME currently set to: /home/velo/new_volttron